rockjam/moscow-scala-metup-3/presentation.md

 ```

 ---
-## Context bounds is syntactic sugar
+## Context bounds are syntactic sugar

 ```scala
 pairParser: [A, B](